APPLICATION open now!

 Perhaps most importantly I know that I am following a ‘curriculum’ approved and established by Khenchen Namdrol.
 I know I am in very safe hands.

 The Teacher Khenpo Tashi Tseten is a brilliant young khenpo from Namdrolling Monastery in South India.
 He is considered to be one of the most promising Khenpos of his generation and has been teaching at the Rigpa Shedra for many years.
+He works closely with khenchen Namdrol, assisting him in any way he can and following all his teachings.
 Together with the wealth of his knowledge and the clarity of his explanations, he has a rare capacity to tune into students’ understanding and needs, which makes his teachings truly inspiring and illuminating.

 The Translator Damien Van Effenterre is a Rigpa Senior Teacher.
 He was the director of the Rigpa Shedra for eight years, while also studying the traditional treatises and translating for shedra classes in Pharping, Nepal.